 2. Drip Pan

-Spilled oil and fluid is messy, unsightly and a hazard to the environment.
+Spilled oil and fluids are messy, unsightly and a hazard to the environment.
 Even the most careful mechanics have an embarrassing oil spill story, and they’d advise you to get a drip pan.
-Drip pans should be placed under your vehicle whenever you’re changing out fluids, moving major parts around and will catches all those corrosive chemicals before they leach into the soil or drain.
+Drip pans should be placed under your vehicle whenever you’re changing out fluids or moving major parts around to catch all those corrosive chemicals before they leach into the soil or drain.
 If you do end up spilling some fluids, use sawdust or cleanup compound to take care of it right away.